bootstrapworld/curriculum/lessons/numbers-inside-video-games/langs/en-us/slides.md

 {layout="Synthesize"}
 # Reverse Engineering a Video Game

 While we see images on a screen, the computer only sees a small set of numbers, which uniquely model the state of the game.
-The way those numbers change determines how the game behaves, and we can add features to the game if we're willing to keep track of more numbers.
+The way those numbers change determines how the game behaves, and we can add features to the game if we're willing to keep track of more numbers.{style="font-size:16pt"}

-- If the x- and y-coordinates are each numbers, how many numbers does it take to represent a single frame of the video game?
+- If the x- and y-coordinates are each numbers, how many numbers does it take to represent a single frame of the video game?{style="font-size:16pt"}
 - How are those numbers changing - or _varying_ - as the game plays?
 When do they increase?
-Decrease?
+Decrease?{style="font-size:16pt"}
-- How many numbers would we need if the dog could also move up and down?
+- How many numbers would we need if the dog could also move up and down?{style="font-size:16pt"}
-- How many numbers would we need to have a two-player game?
+- How many numbers would we need to have a two-player game?{style="font-size:16pt"}
-- How many numbers would we need if the entire game was in 3d?
+- How many numbers would we need if the entire game was in 3d?{style="font-size:16pt"}
-- How many numbers would we need to make a modern game?
+- How many numbers would we need to make a modern game?{style="font-size:16pt"}

 ---
 {layout="Launch"}